edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

 ## Defining Edge Functions {/* defining-edge-functions */}

-Define an edge function rule within your {{ ROUTES_FILE }} file by adding the `edge_function` property to a route.
+Define an edge function within your {{ ROUTES_FILE }} file by adding the `edge_function` property to a route.
 The `edge_function` property accepts a string representing the path to the edge function file.

 ```js filename="./routes.js"
 new Router()